 For Class 9 goods that fall into these categories, other requirements and regulations do apply.

-Storage of Class 9 Articles and Substances
+Storage of DG Class 9

 Just like any class of Dangerous Goods, miscellaneous dangerous goods are subject to the requirements of WHS Regulations and the Australian Standards.
 While not law, the Standards do provide a detailed guide on how to apply the regulations to your workplace so you can achieve and maintain chemical compliance.